pydantic/pydantic/docs/usage/model_config.md

 ```

 The same precedence applies to `validation_alias` and `serialization_alias`.
-See more about the different field aliases on [the dedicated section](/usage/fields.md#field-aliases).
+See more about the different field aliases under [field aliases](fields.md#field-aliases).

 ## Extra Attributes